privacyguides/privacyguides.org/docs/passwords.md

 ---
 Stay safe and secure online with an encrypted and open-source password manager.

-## Password best practices
+## Password Best Practices

 - Always use unique passwords.
 Don't make yourself a victim of "[credential stuffing](https://en.wikipedia.org/wiki/Credential_stuffing)".
 - Store an exported backup of your passwords in an [encrypted container](/file-encryption) on another storage device.
 This can be useful if something happens to your device or the service you are using.
-- If possible store [Time-based one-time password (TOTP)](https://en.wikipedia.org/wiki/Time-based_one-time_password) tokens in a separate [TOTP app](/multi-factor-authentication) and not your password manager.
+- If possible, store [Time-based one-time password (TOTP)](https://en.wikipedia.org/wiki/Time-based_one-time_password) tokens in a separate [TOTP app](/multi-factor-authentication) and not your password manager.
 TOTP codes are generated from a "[shared secret](https://en.wikipedia.org/wiki/Time-based_one-time_password#Security)".
 If the secret is obtained by an adversary they can generate TOTP values.
 Typically, mobile platforms have better app isolation and more secure methods for storing sensitive credentials.

 ## Local Password Managers